Bent Viscaal: FIA Formula 2 Championship

 In 2021, Viscaal switched to the Formula 2 Championship with Trident, partnering Marino Sato.
 He scored his first points in round three at the Baku Street Circuit where he finished fourth, giving Trident their best race finish in the modern F2 era.
 Following a point-less round at Silverstone Viscaal finished seventh after having started from 18th in a chaotic first sprint race at Monza, thus propelling him to fourth on the starting grid for the second race.
 He managed to move up to second by the checkered flag and scored his first ever Formula 2 podium, which was also Trident's first in the FIA Formula 2 era.
 The following round at the Sochi Autodrom Viscaal was forced to retire in both races after collisions in the opening laps.
 After a two-month break Viscaal returned to race in the final two rounds of the series.
 Having stated that the Jeddah Corniche Circuit, which hosted the penultimate round of the season, was "[...] one of the best tracks [he'd] ever driven", Viscaal finished the sprint race in ninth place and ended race 2 in second place.
 Viscaal left Trident and the series following the season.

 Endurance racing career

-2022 season
+2022: First LMP2 podium

 For 2022, Viscaal switched to endurance racing, citing the high costs of running in formula cars as his main reason.
-Viscaal starred in his debut race, the opening race of the 2022 European Le Mans Series season, by finishing in second position, des having no more endurance experience than a handful of testing laps.
+Viscaal starred in his debut race, the opening race of the 2022 European Le Mans Series season, by finishing in second position, despite having no more endurance experience than a handful of testing laps.
 Due to his outstanding performances, Viscaal was invited to participate in the 2022 24 Hours of Le Mans with ARC Bratislava, recording the fastest 50-lap average pace of all 24 Hours race debutants.

-2023 season
+2023: WEC campaign

-In 2023, Viscaal will participate in the FIA World Endurance Championship with Prema Racing in the LMP2 category, teaming up with Juan Manuel Correa, Andrea Caldarelli and Filip Ugran in the No.9 car.
+In 2023, Viscaal participated in the FIA World Endurance Championship with Prema Racing in the LMP2 category, teaming up with Juan Manuel Correa, Andrea Caldarelli and Filip Ugran in the No.9 car.
+With a best race result of fourth, the Dutchman helped his team to ninth in the teams' standings.